 The tree inspection took the form of a walkover inspection completed by Christopher Barker dipHort, CEnv.
 Each individual semi-mature or mature tree of significance that could be impacted by any proposed new development within the survey area was identified, visually inspected and classified.
 The character of the trees at the site is shown in photographs contained within this section.

 3.2 Mature and Semi-Mature Trees

-A total of one individual tree and one hedgerow have been identified and assessed as part of the tree survey.
+A total of six individual trees have been identified and assessed as part of the tree survey.